 Range: $400 to $8,000.

 One of the first choices to make is if you will have a stand-alone tub and shower or a combination.
-Most master bathrooms utilize a shower and have a separate tub.
+Most primary bathrooms utilize a shower and have a separate tub.
 However, if space doesn’t allow, you may only have the option for a combination set up.

 In general, a new tub installation will cost between $400 and $8000 depending on size, flooring, and options.
 This includes tile work, and the high end covers plumbing, seating, and testing.